Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Problem setup

-For all $\bm{\beta} \in \Theta_\beta$, the time flow $\bm{f}_h$ fulfills the following semi-group properties
+For all $\bm{\beta} \in \Theta_\beta$, the time flow $\bm{f}_h$ fulfills the following semi-group properties:

 \begin{remark} Since only one-sided Lipschitz continuity is assumed, the solution to \eqref{eq:SplittingEq2} might not exist for all $h < 0$ and all $\mathbf{x}_0 \in \mathbb{R}^d$, implying that the inverse $\bm{f}_h^{-1}$ might not exist.
 If it exists, then $\bm{f}_h^{-1} = \bm{f}_{-h}$.
-For the S estimator, we need a well-defined inverse.
-If needed, it can be approximated by a well-defined backward flow.
-In the globally Lipschitz case, this is not an issue. \end{remark} We, therefore, introduce the following and last assumption. \begin{itemize} \myitem{(A6)} Function $\bm{f}_h^{-1}(\mathbf{x}; \bm{\beta})$ is defined asymptotically for all $\mathbf{x}\in \mathbb{R}^d$ and all $\bm{\beta} \in \Theta_\beta$, when $h \to 0$. \end{itemize} We state a useful proposition for the nonlinear solution $\bm{f}_h$ (Section 1.8 in \citep{SolvingODEI}).
+For the S estimator, we need a well-defined inverse. {This is not an issue when $\mathbf{N}$ is} globally Lipschitz. \end{remark} We, therefore, introduce the following and last assumption. \begin{itemize} \myitem{(A6)} Function $\bm{f}_h^{-1}(\mathbf{x}; \bm{\beta})$ is defined asymptotically, for all $\mathbf{x}\in \mathbb{R}^d, \bm{\beta} \in \Theta_\beta$, when $h \to 0$. \end{itemize} {Before defining the splitting schemes, we present} a useful proposition for {expanding} the nonlinear solution $\bm{f}_h$ (Section 1.8 in \citep{SolvingODEI}). \begin{proposition} Let Assumptions \ref{as:NLip}-\ref{as:NPoly} hold.
+When $h \to 0$, the $h$-flow of \eqref{eq:SplittingEq2} is